 In this method, you tension the plug the same as with the single pin method.
 However, instead of individually finding each pin as it binds, you scrub or rake the pins with a rake or snake pick.

 As you rake across, all the pin stacks will successively raise to the shear line and the driver pins catch on the plug lip as the plug rotates slightly.

-Once you have mastered the locks in a beginner set, you can branch into other types of locks.
-Maybe even get involved in locksport!
+Consider joining the locksport community.
 Find new friends while gathering to compete with other like-minded individuals.
 And of course, there are many great books, instructional videos, and other resources on the web.